teresaheidt/Readme/README.md

   * Imgs

   # Installation:
-  Node modules, JSON package and inquirer package
+  Node modules, JSON package and Inquirer package

   # Usage:
-    This makes everything very easy to use and all you need to do is type up the answers in the command line for it to appear in the readme
+  You use this application in the command line

  ![license](https://img.shields.io/badge/license-MIT-blue.svg)